-Web 2.0-driven transformation laid the foundation for the eCommerce industry to flourish ― propelling the likes of Amazon, Alibaba, and others to transform the retail industry.
+Historically, the transformation driven by Web 2.0 laid the foundation for the flourishing of the eCommerce industry, propelling retail giants such as Amazon, Alibaba, and others to revolutionize the retail landscape.

-Although, with time, challenges due to centralization of power surfaced that have led to the increasing dominance of more prominent players in the space and making it difficult for newer entrants to compete in the industry.
+However, over time, challenges arising from the centralization of power have surfaced, resulting in the increasing dominance of more prominent players in the space.
+This challenge has made it difficult for new entrants to compete fairly with established industry leaders.

-Just like the segregation of human history into phases of Ancient, Medieval, and modern eras is based on significant moments in the continuous development of mankind ― for instance, the renaissance that propelled human civilization towards greater progress marks the transition from medieval to the modern era. ― the segregation of the web into 3 phases (and beyond) signifies crucial technological development that has led and will lead to enhanced capabilities ― resulting in transformative user experiences and enhanced business opportunities.
+Likewise, the segregation of the web into 3 phases (and beyond) signifies crucial technological development that has led and will lead to enhanced capabilities in the entire ecosystem – resulting in transformative user experiences and enhanced business opportunities.

 Let’s track the development phases and understand the transition from web 1.0 to web 3.0.

 It was the earliest version of the web – wherein publishers developed static web pages with limited interactive elements.
 The content was primarily text-based and uni-directional.
 The end-users could only “read” what was already published.
 In fact, it is referred to as the read-only web.